prmr/DesignBook/exercises/e-chapter3.md

 ## Exercise 2

-Make is possible to compare two `Hand` objects using the `Comparable` interface.
+Make it possible to compare two `Hand` objects using the `Comparable` interface.
 Compare hands by increasing number of cards in the hand.
 Write a small program to test your class.
 You do not need to handle the case where the argument is `null`.

 ## Exercise 3